chengdu/Chinese-Chess-for-Beginners/chess.md

 The Elephant:
 ------
 Elephant move on four cells (squares) that constructed a Kanji character 田, it moves on the diagonals of the four cells, i.e. moves exactly two points diagonally.
 Elephant cannot cross the river, so there are only seven points in the home camp which can ever be occupied by the Elephant.
-Further more, its movement will be blocked if there is a piece, be its friend or foe, at the intervening point (centre of the four squares), there're eight such points on each side.
-Thus, in fig 4, the red Elephant can not go to point A because the centre of the four squares occupied by black chaRiot.
+Further more, its movement will be blocked if there is a piece, be its friend or foe, at the intervening point, i.e. the centre of the four cells), there're eight such points on each side.
+Thus, in fig 4, the red Elephant can not go to point A because the centre of the four cells (squares) occupied by a black chaRiot.

 ![Elephant on board](images/Elephant.png) <br>
 (fig 4).